eScienceLab/eScienceLab.github.io/_projects/synbiochem.md

-Within SynBioChem, the eScience Lab is supporting the DATA sub-project, which is working to develop an integrated data and metadata management platform for the centre based on SEEK, openBIS, LabArchives, and ICE.
+Within SynBioChem, the eScience Lab is supporting the DATA sub-project, which is working to develop an integrated data and metadata management platform for the centre based on [FAIRDOM-SEEK](/products/seek), openBIS, LabArchives, and ICE.